percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   +--------------+---------------+------+--------------+
   3 rows in set (0.00 sec)

-If you start the node3 again, scrip will detect the change and mark the node as ``ONLINE``:
+Now start Node 3 again:

 .. code-block:: bash

   root@pxc3:~# service mysql start

+The script will detect the change and mark the node as ``ONLINE``:

 .. code-block:: mysql